bor0/gidti/manuscript/chapter5.md

 	MyList 1 (Expected type)
 ```

-Which is a way of Idris telling us that our types do not match and that it cannot verify the “proof” provided.
+Which is a way of Idris telling us that our types do not match and that it cannot verify the "proof" provided.

-In this example we’ve implemented a dependent type that puts the length of the list at the type level.
+In this example we've implemented a dependent type that puts the length of the list at the type level.
 In other programming languages that do not support dependent types, this is usually checked at the code level, and compile-time checks are not able to verify this.

+TODO: Exercises.

 ### 5.1.11.
 Implicit parameters (or arguments)

 Implicit parameters allow us to bring values from the type level to the program level.
 At the program level, using curly braces we allow them to be used in the body of the function.
-Let’s take a look at the following example, which uses our dependent type `MyList` that we’ve defined earlier:
+Let's take a look at the following example, which uses our dependent type `MyList` that we've defined earlier:

 ```
 lengthMyList : MyList n -> Nat